jonastheiler/house-prices-kaggle/README.md

 # house-prices-kaggle

 This is a kaggle competetion to predict sales prices and practice feature engineering.
 It was a very helpful experience to apply what I have learned to real data in a project.
+To see the code simply go to [house-prices-kaggle.ipynb](house-prices-kaggle.ipynb).

 ## Description
 This was the description on [kaggle.com](https://www.kaggle.com):